anynines/ssl-gateway-boshrelease/README.md

 - Check if https-redirect is working and returns *301 moved permanently* (reachability_spec.rb)
 - Check if port 443, 4443 is reachable in vserver with ssl on (security_spec.rb)
 - Check if port 80 is reachable in vserver (reachability_spec.rb)
-- Ciphercheck CloudFoundry API and check if supported ciphers are used (security_spec.rb)
+- [Cipherscan](https://github.com/mozilla/cipherscan) CloudFoundry API and check if supported ciphers are used (security_spec.rb)
-- Ciphercheck CloudFoundry API and check if supported TLS protocols are used (security_spec.rb)
+- [Cipherscan](https://github.com/mozilla/cipherscan) CloudFoundry API and check if supported TLS protocols are used (security_spec.rb)
 - Check whitelist feature is working (reachability_spec.rb)
 - Check deny_all flag is working (reachability_spec.rb)
 - Check tcp fowarding is working for port 222 (reachability_spec.rb)